MaMMoS-project/mammos/docs/source/design.rst

 :numref:`label-figure-overview` shows an overview of the components of the MaMMoS software, and how specific workflows can be composed out of those.
-The MaMMoS framework are a set of libraries that are united by the prefix ``mammos`` and in the figure shown together as the package on the left with the light gray background.
+The MaMMoS framework is a set of libraries that are united by the prefix ``mammos`` and in the figure shown together as the package on the left with the light gray background.
 The Python meta package ``mammos`` can be used to install all of the components together.
 The :doc:`mammos framework components <index>` are: